UnknownRori/UnknownRori/README.md

 🧍  I'm UnknownRori, a high school student.
 I'm very enthusiatic about learning new technology.

-💻 Technology that i learned is Laravel, Tailwind, Bootstrap, Jquery, Mysql, Sqlite, HTML, CSS, Javascript, PHP, Python, Java.
+💻 Technology that i learned is Laravel, Tailwind, Bootstrap, Jquery, Mysql, Sqlite, HTML, CSS, Javascript, PHP, Python, Java, Livewire and C#.

-⏰ Technology that i always use is Laravel, Bootstrap, Jquery, Mysql, HTML, CSS, Javascript, PHP.
+⏰ Technology I always use is Laravel, Bootstrap, Jquery, Mysql, HTML, CSS, Javascript, PHP.

 🖥️ My IDE is heavily customized Visual Studio Code, but i also use Atom and NeoVim.

-📘 I currently learning Laravel Livewire and C#.
+📘 I currently learning Vue and Godot Game Engine.

 🕸️ I also has [website](https://unknownrori.github.io/personal-portfolio/) thanks to github page.